DTV Invades the Desktop

-Ash Chabra, Group Manager of the Electronic Components Group of Panasonic Industrial Company stated that "by supplying our personal computer OEMs with these boards, we expect to accelerate the development of high-definition and digital TV in this country.
-We can provide end-to-end DTV solutions for PC's, including individual DTV system components, from the RF tuner through the all-format MPEG-2 video decoder."
+Ash Chabra, group manager of the Electronic Components Group of Panasonic Industrial Company, says that "by supplying our personal computer OEMs with these boards, we expect to accelerate the development of high-definition and digital TV in this country.
+We can provide end-to-end DTV solutions for PCs, including individual DTV system components, from the RF tuner through the all-format MPEG-2 video decoder."

-Panasonic will initially market this DTV-PC card system on an OEM basis to computer manufacturers, peripheral board manufacturers, TV broadcasters, content creation studios and content developers.
-Samples will be available by the end of this year with targeted volume production in early spring 1999.
-Panasonic Industrial Company also announced the immediate availability of the 8VSB TS output board (Model TTM1A), which outputs an 8-bit parallel transport stream (TS) from the RF input of broadcast DTV signals.
-This board will greatly help computer manufacturers, digital television/set-top box manufacturers and silicon developers accelerate their DTV product development.
+Panasonic will initially market this PC-DTV card system on an OEM basis to computer manufacturers, peripheral-board manufacturers, TV broadcasters, content-creation studios, and content developers.
+Samples will be available by the end of this year, with targeted volume production in early spring 1999.
+Panasonic also announced the immediate availability of the 8VSB TS output board (model TTM1A), which outputs an 8-bit parallel transport stream (TS) from the RF input of broadcast DTV signals.
+This board will greatly help computer manufacturers, DTV/set-top box manufacturers, and silicon developers accelerate their DTV product development.

-With the hoped-for convergence of the TV and personal computer, Philips Semiconductors' Coney board is also designed to bridge these DTV capabilities allowing users to receive both the 18 ATSC formats and NTSC broadcast signals via the PC.
-Combining a TV front-end tuner with desktop video ICs, Philips' Coney board is now being used by Intel Corporation in the company's DTV broadcast trials.
-In conjunction with Intel's Pentium II processors and an accelerated graphics port, Philips claims that the reference design allows users to tune into DTV broadcasts and automatically download data and video via their PC.
+With the hoped-for convergence of TV and personal computers, Philips Semiconductors' Coney board is also designed to bridge the gap, allowing users to receive DTV and NTSC broadcast signals via the PC.
+Combining a front-end TV tuner with desktop-video circuits, Philips' Coney board is now being used by Intel Corporation in the company's DTV broadcast trials.
+In conjunction with Intel's Pentium II processor and an accelerated graphics port, Philips claims that the reference design allows users to tune into DTV broadcasts and automatically download data and video.